 Any.do’s daily planner works with multiple different productivity systems, including pomodoro and Getting Things Done (GTD).
-One cool feature is Any.do’s Moment app, which is great for getting a handle on all of the things on your task list and making sure you prioritize well.
+One cool feature of this business task manager software is their app.
+It features an AI assistant to help you get on top of things on your task list and making sure you prioritize well.

 Price: $28.99/year per user.